-Arte Fiera and Fondazione Furla renew their collaboration for the live performance program curated by Bruna Roccasalva, Artistic Director of Fondazione Furla.
+Arte Fiera and Fondazione Furla renew their collaboration for the live performance program curated by Bruna Roccasalva, Artistic Director of the Fondazione.

 The artist invited to present a performance during the next edition of Arte Fiera is Chalisée Naamani (1995, France).
 She explores the construction identity and the mechanisms of bodily representation within contemporary visual culture weaving together elements of mainstream culture, art history and autobiography.
 Her works are often developed by assembling recycled materials and fabrics printed with images from a constantly expanding personal archive, taking form in what she calls vêtements-images or “image clothing”: garments conceived as paintings or sculptures never meant to be worn.